locxter/pmdrtmr-backend/README.md

 ## How to use it

 First secure the mariaDB installation via `sudo mysql_secure_installation` (choose `Enter`, then `N` twice and finally `Y` for all following questions), login to mariaDB via `sudo mysql -u root`, create the needed database via `create database pmdrtmr;` as well as user via `grant all privileges on pmdrtmr.* to 'pmdrtmr' identified by 'pmdrtmr';`.
-Then run the program directly via `mvn spring-boot:run` or build the JAR via `mvn clean package` and then run it via `java -jar target/pmdrtmr-backend-1.0.jar`.
+Then build the JAR via `mvn clean package` and then run it via `java -jar target/pmdrtmr-backend-1.0.jar`.